Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

 ### 4.2.
 Git Branching Model

+#### 4.2.1.
+Current Branching Model

+The current branching model used by the team involves

+1. A master branch
+2. A develop branch
+3. A separate branch for each developer
+4. Hotfix branches

+###### Master

+The master branch represents the main codebase of the system, and all features merged in the master, are generally considered to be ready for deployment.
+The code in this branch must mostly be free of bugs and is meant to be presented to the client

+###### Developer Branches

+Each developer has a separate branch, which will act as the base branch which the developer will use, to develop the features assigned to him/her.

+Each developer is free to make as many branches within the namespace of their branch, while they can collaborate on one of the members’ branches, when needed.

+Incremental changes in development are expected to be committed into these branches.

+###### Develop Branch

+The develop branch is the active development branch where the developers would work on shared code.

+Developers are expected to pull the latest code involving the contributions of other team members to their respective branches, from the develop branch.

+This must be done frequently, to ensure that each developer is working on the latest version of the code.

+Incremental changes are not expected to be committed directly to the develop branch, it is expected that incremental changes are initially committed to the respective developer branches.
+Once a feature is complete, the features can be merged to develop, to reflect the addition of a new feature.

+###### Hotfix branch

+The hotfix branch is meant to be used for critical bug fixes, if they occur.
+These bugs can be bugs within confirmed features in the develop branch, or bugs within the master itself.
+The hotfix branch is not intended to reflect the current state of the project, and can be overwritten or pulled back, as needed.

+Developers are free to create debugging branches within their own namespace branches.

+#### 4.2.2.
+Initial Branching model

+**This section outlines the branching model used in Sprint 1 and 2.
+This has been discontinued in Sprint 3 in favor of the branching model explained above.**

 The team has decided to use a git branching model with a master branch and a develop branch mainly.
 The master branch will contain the main codebase, which is the product that will be deployed to the client.
 The develop branch is the main development branch, on which all members will commit.

 Different branches will be made for different functionalities, if they involve rather large changes to the codebase at large.